 If the licensee implements social distancing or quarantine controls in excess of the local or national stance, consider implementing controls similar to those specified above.

-offices should also consider the following:
+Regional offices should also consider the following:

 Plant status activities should continue to the extent possible; however, consideration should be given to all means to access information remotely using technological resources available through the licensee.
 This could include virtual attendance at licensee meetings (by phone or computer).
 If resident inspectors are not available at the site, consideration should be given towards sending region-based inspectors to the facility if possible.
 However, this could be challenging due to staff illness, travel restrictions, licensee quarantine actions, and other factors.
 If plant status activities cannot be performed on site, remote means should be considered.
 The regions should make arrangements with licensees to obtain information from a remote location.
 Resident inspectors can achieve this by accessing the licensee’s computer systems and networks, licensees providing key information packages and logs electronically, conducting discussions by phone or video with licensee personnel, using licensee cameras, performing physical walkdowns with video capture, and looking for other online indications, for example.

-For control room access, inspectors should minimize visits to the extent practicable in accordance with licensee health-protective measures.
+For control room access during public health emergencies or other conditions, inspectors should minimize visits to the extent practicable in accordance with licensee health-protective measures.
 Resident inspectors should make efforts not to loiter in the control room or other public areas longer than necessary to obtain the plant status.
 Inspectors should communicate by telephone rather than face-to-face and use remote monitoring and technology to the maximum extent practicable

 For event response, the regions should consider the threshold at which onsite response is needed for an event.
 For example, the NRC may be able to perform remote monitoring of unplanned down powers or uncomplicated reactor trips, depending on the accessibility of the licensee's network.
 If onsite response is appropriate, the regions could consider limiting the response, such as having the senior resident inspector respond to the emergency response facility or technical support center only.